 One downside of living in Schenevus is that it can take a long time to commute to work.
 In Schenevus, the average commute to work is 35.61 minutes, which is quite a bit higher than the national average.

-Schenevus is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Schenevus doesn't have a public transportation system that people use for their commute.

-The education level of Schenevus citizens is a little higher than the average for US cities and towns: 23.90% of adults in Schenevus have at least a bachelor's degree.
+The population of Schenevus overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Schenevus, 23.90% have at least a bachelor's degree.

 The per capita income in Schenevus in 2022 was $35,594, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $142,376 for a family of four.
 However, Schenevus contains both very wealthy and poor people as well.